PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setTrackDeviceId().rst

 setTrackDeviceId()
 ==================

-The **setTrackDeviceId()** method turns on or off fetching the device ID from the tracker instance.
+The **setTrackDeviceId()** method turns on or off the fetching of the device ID from the tracker instance.
 The device ID is the `advertising ID (AAID) assigned by Google <https://support.google.com/googleplay/android-developer/answer/6048248?hl=en>`_.

 By default, setTrackDeviceId(true) is set.